Restored-Mods/RestoredCollection/README.md

 # Restored Collection
 Relics thought to be lost have been found, and are now in the basement!
-Restored Items Pack is a collection of Team Compliance's mods restoring items, pickups, and more from Antibirth to Repentance, featuring 23 items, a trinket, and 3 pickups!
+Restored Collection is a collection of Team Compliance's mods restoring items, pickups, and more from Antibirth to Repentance, featuring 23 items, a trinket, and 3 pickups!

 ![](https://i.imgur.com/fu8tO7l.png)